 A custom pegboard can help you save space.
 Adding this to your wall means you can arrange the pegs in whichever way you want, making shelves to display/ store anything.

-11) Bonus tip: Alternate the direction you stand your wine glasses
+11. Bonus Alternate the direction you stand your wine glasses

-We just thought we should treat you with an extra tip.
+We just thought we should treat you with an extra tip to our kitchen storage ideas.
 By far the easiest way to gain some storage space is to alternate the direction you stand your wine glasses (one up, one down) to fit more of them on your shelf.